|Affordable Wastewater Solutions for Municipal, Community, Commercial, and Residential Applications|

 Located in rural New Zealand, the farming community of Piopio was in need of a wastewater treatment system.

 On the small island of St. Thomas, the Mountain Top condominium complex had a big problem: its sequencing batch reactor (SBR) was failing.
+And a replacement treatment system was needed quickly, because residents relied on the recycled wastewater for use both in toilet flushing and landscape irrigation.

 Public concern was mounting over the lack of adequate wastewater treatment for the vast majority of homes in Fulton, Alabama.
 High groundwater levels contributed to septic system failures at some residences, while many others had no septic system at all.